Learning Outcomes

 Exam Warning

-The rules on when UK courts may depart from retained EU case law are complex and may change.
-For SQE1, focus on the principle that only the Supreme Court and, in some cases, the Court of Appeal can depart from retained EU case law, and only when it is right to do so.
+The rules on when UK courts may depart from retained EU case law are complex and subject to statutory modification.
+For SQE1, focus on the primary rule: only the Supreme Court (and, for certain categories of retained EU law, the Court of Appeal and some other higher courts) may depart from retained EU case law, and then only where there are good reasons to do so.
+Lower courts must treat retained EU case law as binding unless and until overruled.

 Key Point Checklist